tango-controls/rfc/2/README.md

 ## Tango Device Specification

-A Device is designed to represent any controlled object in Tango.
+A Device is designed to represent any controlled object in Tango Controls system.
 This specification is inspired by the comment written by A. Götz and E. Taurel in the tango.idl file from the original implementation (https://tango-controls.github.com)

 ### Related Specification

 ### Goals

 The Tango Device aims to represents the fundamental interface for all TANGO objects.
 Directly inspired from the object oriented programming a Device object has data and actions.

 Additionally, it aims to: